l1kiiiiii/IntoneCount/README.md

     - A `.wav` file is created and saved in internal storage

 2. **Matching in Real-Time**
-    - Select a mantra from dropdown
+    - Select a mantra from the dropdown
     - Enter a match count threshold (e.g., 5)
     - Press `START`
     - App listens and extracts MFCCs live